East Vancouver bids farewell to its iconic, polka dot property

 In 2023, Currie sold the home after 35 years of ownership.

-He says its new owners, a family with two young children, had promised the painter that if they were to ever refurbish the home, they would pay tribute to the handiwork of its former owner by stationing a tiny library out its front.
-The box would be painted in red and white polka dots and would be a nod to Currie’s extensive, 8,000-plus library of books, they had said.
+He says its new owners, a family with two young children, promised the painter that if they were to ever refurbish the home, they would pay tribute to the handiwork of its former owner by stationing a tiny library out front.
+The box would be painted in red and white polka dots and would be a nod to Currie’s extensive, 8,000-plus library of books, they said.

-While the owners couldn’t be reached for this story, LaneFab, the design company tasked with repurposing the home, have confirmed the house’s next generation of owners plan to stick true to their word.
+While the owners couldn’t be reached for this story, LaneFab, the design company tasked with repurposing the home, have confirmed the house’s next generation of owners’ plan to stick true to their word.

 Bryn Davidson, lead designer at LaneFab, has assured the owners are intent on retaining as much of the home’s character and history as possible.
 While it will be deconstructed, it will be taken apart carefully with all the wood panelling repurposed into new flooring and skirting, he said.
 The new abode will be certified Net Zero, and fully powered by solar panelling.